 Carbon Neutral Packaging

 Being environmentally conscious has always been a focus at Georgette Packaging.
 (Most recently we held a charity rummage sale to raise money for Tree Trust - a grassroots organization that works to preserve old growth trees).
 We've also heard from countless customers about the importance of prioritizing eco-friendly packaging options.
 Now, we've decided to double down on our environmental efforts by making absolutely all of the packaging we produce fully carbon neutral.
-Based on our research, we're the first Canadian packaging company to go completely carbon neutral.
+Based on our research, we're the first Canadian packaging company to make our packaging completely carbon neutral.

 What does this mean?